fluttercandies/flutter_photo_manager/README.md

 in the `wechat_asset_picker` package, which provides a progress indicator when the file is downloading.

+There are several methods that can combine with `PMProgressHandler` to provide responsive progress events, which are:
+* AssetEntity.thumbnailDataWithSize
+* AssetEntity.thumbnailDataWithOption
+* AssetEntity.getMediaUrl
+* AssetEntity.loadFile
+* PhotoManager.plugin.getOriginBytes

+iCloud files can only be obtained when the Apple ID on the device are correctly authorized.
+When the account requires to re-enter the password to verify, iCloud files that are not locally available are not allowed to be fetched.
+The photo library will throws `CloudPhotoLibraryErrorDomain` in this circumstance.

 #### Display assets

 > Starts from v3.0.0, `AssetEntityImage` and `AssetEntityImageProvider`